-Poya devotes itself to greater product competitiveness, more effective inventory control, deeper product categories and higher completeness of product mix in order to satisfy the customers' needs at different levels, to increase the selling opportunity of products in different areas, and to remain the leading position in the industry.
+Poya devotes itself to enhance the product competitiveness by deepening product categories with higher completeness of product mix, manage well the inventory for each shop with smooth process of shelves management, in order to optimize operating procedure and satisfy customers' needs at different levels.
+This should help us to increase selling opportunity of products in different areas, and to remain our leading position in the industry.

-Poya aims at the objective of becoming as "A more preferred Poya by the customers", and hopes to provide better products and services so that customers will give priority to Poya whenever making a purchase.
-In addition, Poya will implement the sustainable spirit on environment, society and corporate governance for perpetual growth and corporate sustainability.
+Poya has aimed at and strived to becoming "A more preferred Poya by customers", and hopes to be the top choice for customers when making a purchase by offering better products and services In addition, Poya will implement the sustainable spirit on environment, society and corporate governance for perpetual growth and operation.
 On behalf of the management, we are appreciated to the supports of all shareholders, customers and suppliers, and the dedication of all personnel.
 We will spare no efforts in raising corporate value for our shareholders.
 Wish everyone health and luck!